Bible Companion

-The Bible Companion (or Bible Reading Planner) is a guide developed by the Christadelphians to aid reading the Bible.
-It was first produced by Robert Roberts when he was 14 years of age, in about 1853, and revised by him over a number of years into its current format.
+The Bible Companion is a Bible reading plan developed by Robert Roberts when he was 14 years of age, in about 1853, and revised by him over a number of years into its current format.
+It is widely used by Christadelphians, who place particular importance on personal daily Bible reading.
+Many Christadelphian congregations read one or more of the allotted chapters as part of their weekly Breaking of Bread service.